ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 ### Reading Group Roles

 A Reader can play one of three different roles in a Reading Group: Creator, Member, or Moderator.
 Readers who create a group are considered the group’s Creator.
 Those who join a group are group Members.
-The group's Creator can change the role of any group Member to Moderator—a group can have more than one moderator—who will then have the same abilities as the Creator to edit the group and its members.
+The group’s Creator can change the role of any group Member to Moderator—a group can have more than one moderator—who will then have the same abilities as the Creator to edit the group and its members.

 :::important Important
 If an Administrator of an instance joins a group (public, private, or anonymous), they have the same ability as Creators and Moderators to edit the group and its members.
 Additionally, Administrators on an instance have the ability to edit any *public* Reading Group, even if they are not a member of that group.